CeliaRipple/CeliaRipple.github.io/lab8R,R.md

 Platform (GRID).
 We also downloaded this data for our anaylsis.

 Our first step in reproducing Malcomb et al.'s findings was to assign a vulnerability score (1-5) to each household for each indicator in the adaptability analysis.
-As a class we wrote out SQL queries in PostGIS.
+We used the ntile function to do this, but ntile cannot account for indicators that were given the same score, so scores needed to be converted first to a percent rank because percent rank allows ntile to account for ties in the indicator scores.
 Here is an example of an SQL query that demonstrates converting the survey entries from the number of sick people per household into a vulnerabilty score:

 Step 1: add a column
 ALTER TABLE dhshh ADD COLUMN sick REAL;
-Step 2: udpate table
+Step 2: udpate table to make scores a percent rank
 UPDATE dhshh set sick=pctr from
 (SELECT hhid as shhid, percent_rank() OVER(ORDER BY hv248 desc) * 4 + 1 as pctr FROM dhshh ) as subq
 where hhid=shhid;
+Step 3: give score 1-5 with ntile function
+SELECT hhid, ta_id,
+NTILE(5) OVER(
+	ORDER BY hv248
+) AS num_sick,

 An important thing to note: some indicators need to be assigned scores in order descending because a higher number indicates a more vulnerable state.
 In the case of sick people per household, sickness indicates more vulnerability.
 More sick people = lower score.
 In other cases, such as livestock per household where more livestock means more adaptability